 The primary goal of business continuity planning is to identify preparations and recovery actions that can assist an organization in resuming operations and services as quickly as possible during and after a crisis.

-For example, most business operations depend heavily on technology and automated systems, and the disruption of these systems for even a few hours may cause severe problems.
+For example, most business operations depend heavily on technology and automated systems, and the disruption of these IT systems for even a few hours may cause severe problems.
 Consider a Zoom outage.
 This may impact meetings with colleagues, customers, and prospects and important projects and deals as a result.
 A company with a business continuity plan that has identified a substitute tool for video meetings will be able to recover faster than a company without one.

 To ensure your business runs as smoothly as possible even when faced with system failures, cyber attacks, natural disasters, and other major disruptions, there must be an awareness of potential crises that could impact critical systems, tools, and skills of your organization and a plan to deal with them.

-Business continuity planning is also important for getting and staying compliant with some privacy and security standards, including SOC 2®.
+Business continuity planning is also important for getting and staying compliant with some privacy and cybersecurity standards, including SOC 2®.
 Let’s take a look at this other reason for creating a BCP and keeping it up to date.

 Who is responsible for business continuity planning?